mozilla-releng/relengdocs/release-promotion/desktop/historic_relpro.rst

 beta 46.0b5 we built builds 1 through 5 but we only ship build5.
 See `Bug 1391843 <https://bugzil.la/1391843>`__ - Please purge CDN caches
 for firefox and devedition 56.0b4 as an example.
-After filing the bug as P1, it’s highly recommended you follow up with the `mana docs <https://mana.mozilla.org/wiki/display/SVCOPS/Contacting+Cloud+Operations>`__ to contact CloudOps by email as well as they don’t always pay attention to P1 bugs.
+After filing the bug as P1, it's highly recommended you follow up with the `mana docs <https://mana.mozilla.org/wiki/display/SVCOPS/Contacting+Cloud+Operations>`__ to contact CloudOps by email as well as they don't always pay attention to P1 bugs.

 Working around Signoffs in Balrog